 If you already own a home and are looking to upgrade, whether for more square footage, a larger yard, or a quieter neighborhood, you might be wondering: Is it possible to buy and sell a home at the same time?
 Fortunately, the answer is yes, it’s possible!
 However, it’s not without its challenges.
 Coordinating the process can be complex, and while trying to close on both homes on the same day isn’t recommended, you can plan to schedule the closings just a few days apart to make the transition smoother.

-Search for a new home.
 Your real estate agent helps clients buy and sell homes for a living.
-While you’re juggling timelines of buying and selling, using the same real estate agent can help reduce communication issues.
-Keep in mind how much equity you will likely make from the sale of your current home as you look for a new house.
+While you’re juggling timelines of buying and selling, using the same real estate agent can help reduce communication issues and coordinate the closing dates to work in your favor.

 If you’re looking to buy and sell a home at the same time, but need to buy before you can sell, check out this article for helpful tips on navigating the process.